-515.31 General - Payment at Unit Prices for the supply of virgin aggregates, the supply of asphalt cement, the supply of rejuvenating agents, the supply of virgin asphalt mix and the Hot In Place recycling construction of asphalt pavement, shall be full compensation for completing the supply and installation of Hot-In-Place asphalt pavement on prepared surfaces in accordance with the contract requirements.
-Applicable payment adjustments (Additions or subtractions as applicable) shall be applied in accordance with Part B of this Section
+515.31 General - Payment for Hot-in-Place Recycle of asphalt pavement will be at the Contract Unit Price per Square Metre.
+The Contract Unit Price shall be for all things furnished and done including sweeping, processing, compacting, patching and any hand work as necessary to complete the work.
+Payment at Unit Prices for the supply of virgin aggregates, the supply of asphalt cement, the supply of rejuvenating agents, the supply of virgin asphalt mix and the Hot-In-Place recycling construction of asphalt pavement, shall be full compensation for completing the supply and installation of Hot-In-Place asphalt pavement on prepared surfaces in accordance with the contract requirements.
+Applicable payment adjustments (additions or subtractions as applicable) shall be applied in accordance with Part B of this Section

-The first 4,000 m2 of hot in place asphalt pavement recycling production will not be subject to bonus/penalty payment adjustments but will be required to meet minimum Specification requirements for quality and workmanship.
+The first $4,000 \text{ m}^2$ of hot in place asphalt pavement recycling production will not be subject to bonus/penalty payment adjustments but will be required to meet minimum Specification requirements for quality and workmanship.